edgio-docs/edgio-docs/guides/routing.md

 #### Embedded values

-The values that ar used for adding or updating are template literals that into which you can embed values from requests and responses.
-Such values are all embedded by using `${value}` format.
+You can inject values from the request or response into headers or cookies as template literals using the `${value}` format.
+For example: `setResponseHeader('original-request-path', '${path}')` would add an `original-request-path` response header whose value is the request path.

 | Value           | Embedded value         | Description                                                          |
 |-----------------|------------------------|----------------------------------------------------------------------|